 QUITO – GALAPAGOS

 Five-day cruise to the enchanting islands of Galapagos for unforgettable experiences, also approaching the northern coast of Santa Cruz where flames, wild ducks and various seabirds live.

 Cruise to the south of the archipelago with approaches to the Isabela Tango Canyon, Punta Espinosa, Fernando, Darwin's Santa Cruz Research Station, Florian's Cormoran, Gardner Bay, and Pounta Suarez of Espanyol.
 Disembarkation in the islands is made with a '' counter '', special boats that the ship has.

 GALAPAGOS - GUAYAQUIL

 Guayaquil is the largest city and the largest port of Ecuador.
 In order not to fall into the hands of the Spaniards, Guaya - leader of an Indian race - and his wife Kill fell into the river and drowned.
-To their credit, the city was named Guayaquil.
-A guided sightseeing tour of the city with the baroque Las Pénia's cute colonial houses, Santa Anna Castle, Simón Bolivar Park and the impressive cemetery over the Guayaquil.
+To their credit the city was named Guayaquil.
+A guided sightseeing tour of the city with the colorful colonial houses of Barrio Las Penius, Santa Anna Castle, Simón Bolivar Park and the impressive cemetery over the Guayaquil.